andrew/ultimate-awesome/README.md

 - [awesome-tap](https://github.com/sindresorhus/awesome-tap) - Useful resources for the Test Anything Protocol.
 - [awesome-thesis](https://github.com/awesome-thesis/awesome-thesis) - A curated list of practical tips and tricks to help you achieve an awesome CS master thesis [WIP] - contributions are welcome.
 - [awesome-lisp-companies](https://github.com/azzamsa/awesome-lisp-companies) - Awesome Lisp Companies.
-- [awesome-creative-technology](https://github.com/j0hnm4r5/awesome-creative-technology) - Curated list of Creative Technology groups, companies, studios, collectives, etc.
 - [awesome-optical-flow](https://github.com/hzwer/awesome-optical-flow) - This is a list of awesome paper about optical flow and related work.
-- [awesome-a2a](https://github.com/ai-boost/awesome-a2a) - Agent2Agent (A2A) – awesome A2A agents, tools, servers & clients, all in one place.
 - [awesome-holistic-3d](https://github.com/holistic-3d/awesome-holistic-3d) - A list of papers and resources (data,code,etc) for holistic 3D reconstruction in computer vision.
 - [Awesome-Long-Chain-of-Thought-Reasoning](https://github.com/LightChen233/Awesome-Long-Chain-of-Thought-Reasoning) - Latest Advances on Long Chain-of-Thought Reasoning.
 - [awesome-webcomponents](https://github.com/obetomuniz/awesome-webcomponents) - A curated list of awesome Web Components tools, articles and resources.